Hippocampome-Org/hco_dev_docs/docs/oblomem/carlsim_installation.md

 <br>It should be noted that the software will need to be rebuilt with `make clean` and `make` anytime the project source code is updated.
 Therefore, it can be helpful to have a `rebuild.sh` script that automates this process anytime the compiled program is to be run.
 <br>It should be also noted that the first time a project is run may require one to manually run the `make` command.
 This `rebuild.sh` script will exit on `make clean` if it does not find an already compiled file.
 <br>The `rebuild.sh` script will also need to be made executable with `chmod +x ./rebuild.sh`

+## Example .bashrc File

+An example .bashrc file has been provided [here](https://hco-dev-docs.readthedocs.io/en/latest/oblomem/example_bashrc.html).
+One may not have a .bashrc file present by default.
+In that case, one should copy the contents of the example .bashrc file and place it in their .bashrc file.
+One should replace gmu_username with their GMU username.
+If one already has a .bashrc file, then one should copy all lines below `${CLUSTER} == "hopper"` to `else` in their .bashrc file when `hopper` is detected as the system in use.
+This will add to the modules loaded and environment variables included when using Hopper.
+Some of these are nessisary, e.g., CUDA, for working with Oblomem.